-Problem: You have a contact us form hosted on your website sending an email to your local domain, but the email never leaves your web server because your mail server is hosted elsewhere.
-The mail works fine for all other email domains (your customers receive confirmation emails), but your own domain fails to arrive (cc'ing to yourself).
+You have a "Contact Us" form hosted on your website sending an email to your local domain, but the email never leaves your web server because your mail server is hosted elsewhere.
+The mail works fine for all other email domains (your customers receive confirmation emails), but your own domain fails to arrive (cc'ing yourself).

-This is really mind boggling problem, and it took me a while to find a solution that works in my environment.
-In a nutshell, there are a number of solutions but in certain environment first few options doesn't work.
+This is really mind-boggling problem, and it took me a while to find a solution that works in my environment.
+In a nutshell, there are a number of solutions but in certain environments, the first few options don't work.

 Solution: